Is telling the cold, hard truth always the best thing to do?

 The customer is always right.
 Except when they’re not.

-1) Speak up in the beginning.
+1) Speak up in the beginning, before it’s too late.
 Your very first meeting is really important, because this is where you establish your boundaries, where you get to know each other.
 If you encounter an issue you disagree with, just say, “Respectfully, that may not a be your best play here, and here’s why”.
 After all, they’re hiring you for more than your winning personality.
 They will appreciate your opinion 99 percent of the time, if you speak up about any doubts during the first real contact with them.
 If you don’t you may lose the opportunity to be taken seriously down the road.

 Legend has it that the great ad legend Bill Bernbach carried a card that had only four words: “What if they’re right?”.
 He would often leave it on his staff’s desks after a particularly raucous meeting.